 So I hope you will have some fun with the Easel Card Tutorial and you will find many different examples of how to dedorate the card throughout the website

 Adding in flowers, ribbons and pearls can make this a really feminine card for all your girly friends ... and doubly special if it's in pink !!

 The lovely silver foiled card used on this Easel is from Hunkydory

-You can also find several other variations on this card and they are just as easy for you to achieve.
+You can also find several other written instructions for the variations on this card and they are just as easy for you to achieve.
 Each one has step by step instructions that will guide you along the way

 And don't forget to add the pictures of your cards to the Gallery Pages so that we can all share in the lovely projects you have done and you will create your very own page on my website for your friends to see

-It is very easy to do and you can add four photos at any one time ... wither four of the same card from different angles of four totally different cards.
+It is very easy to do and you can add four photos at any one time ... either four of the same card from different angles of four totally different cards.